Yavuzlar/CodinLab/usage docs/en.md

 This document is created to help users add content to the **CodinLab** project.

 A default language file is included in the project.
 This file contains the existing languages (Go, JavaScript, Python, C++).
-If the language of the content you'll add does not exist, you must first add that language.
+If the language of the content you are going to add does not exist, you must first add that language.
 If the language is already present, you can skip this step.

 There are two separate categories for content in the project: